BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

       - webserver with no password since this is a system account used only to define webserver home directory,
       - telnetserver with no password since this is also a system account used only to define telnetserver home directory.

-At this point, you can already test if everything goes on as planned by www, FTP or Telnet to your ESP32.
+At this point, you can already test if everything goes on as planned by Www, FTP or Telnet to your ESP32.
 Your ESP32 is already working as a server but there are a few minor things yet left to do.

 5. FTP to your ESP32 as webadmin / webadminpassword and upload the following files: